Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Brief Review of AMIGO

+AMIGO (Astrodynamical Middle-frequency Interferometric Gravitational wave Observatory) is a laser-interferometric mission concept with three spacecraft forming a nearly equilateral triangular geodesic formation with nominal armlength of 10,000 km and $60^\circ$ nominal-inclination-to-ecliptical plane in Earth-like solar orbit interferometrically ranging with one another to detect mid-frequency (0.1-10 Hz) gravitational waves (GWs) from intermediate-mass binary black holes and EMRIs (extreme-mass-ratio-inspirals) to study formation channels of intermediate black holes, to study the evolution of globular clusters, to test relativistic gravity and to do multiband astronomy with low-frequency GW detectors and high-frequency detectors to explore precision cosmology \cite{Ni:2018, Ni:2019nau, Ni:2022}.
+Tab.~\ref{tab:Parameters} lists key parameters of AMIGO and AMIGO-5 with 50,000 km nominal arm length.

+Since the noise requirement depends on development and budget, we have the b-AMIGO (basic AMIGO) version, which has relaxed arm laser metrology requirement, and e-AMIGO (enhanced AMIGO), which has more stringent arm laser metrology requirement \cite{Ni:2022}.

-In this paper, we work out the arm locking schemes for the Astrodynamical Middle-frequency Interferometric Gravitational wave Observatory (AMIGO) \cite{Ni:2018, Ni:2019nau, Ni:2022}.
-We use the AMIGO-S-8-12deg earth-like solar orbit trailing earth from 8 degrees to 12 degrees studied in \cite{Ni:2019nau}.
+For the orbit configuration, we use the AMIGO-S-8-12deg earth-like solar orbit trailing earth from 8 degrees to 12 degrees studied in \cite{Ni:2019nau}.
 For the assumed laser source frequency noise of $\delta \nu (f) \leq 30\, \text{Hz} / \text{Hz}^{1/2}$ and the interference phase noise requirements of AMIGO, the requirement of the path length difference is $\Delta L_\text{AMIGO} \leq 0.1\, \text{m}$ \cite{Ni:2019nau}.
 For the same laser source frequency noise requirement, the requirement of the path length difference is proportional to the arm length.
 For basically geodesic orbits of AMIGO, the arm length variation can be 1\%, i.e., 100 km, for 20 deg behind the earth or 20 deg leading the earth orbit configuration.
 For the AMIGO-S-8-12deg earth-like solar orbit trailing earth from 8 degrees to 12 degrees, the variation could be several times higher.
 Hence, for simple Michelson, the path length match can be several million times off.
 For two paths of the TDI X configuration of AMIGO, the maximum path length difference can be less than $\pm 6\, \text{mm}$ ($\pm 20\, \text{ps}$) for a mission time of 600 days.
 For the TDI X configuration and other non-Sagnac first-generation TDIs of AMIGO compiled in \cite{Ni:2019nau}, the path length requirement is satisfied (for the Sagnac TDI configurations, an extra path delay is needed for matching).

 In Ref.~\cite{Ni:2019nau}, the authors have studied the various orbit configurations, their Doppler velocities, and TDIs.
 Here, we use the AMIGO-S-8-12deg earth-like solar orbit formation with 8$\, - \,$12 degrees behind the earth for 600 days with initial conditions given in Column~3 of Tab.~1 of \cite{Ni:2019nau} as an example.
 The arm length variations, the Doppler velocities, the formation angles, and the angle between the barycenter of S/C and earth in 600 days are shown in Fig.~\ref{fig:Orbits}.